Caudillo: Bolivarian republics: Bolivia, Colombia, Ecuador, Peru, and Venezuela

 Simón Bolívar, the foremost leader of independence in Spanish America, attempted to recreate the Viceroyalty of New Granada in the nation of Gran Colombia.
-As with other areas of Spanish America, centrifugal forces were at work so that despite the leadership of Bolívar, the country fragmented into separate nation-states.
+As with other areas of Spanish America, centrifugal forces caused the country to fragment into separate nation-states.
 Bolivar saw the need for political stability, which could be put into effect with a president-for-life and the power to name his successor.

-In 1828 his supporters called on him to assume dictatorial powers and "save the republic".
-However, the political turmoil continued and Bolívar stepped down in 1830, going into self-imposed exile and dying shortly thereafter.
-"He is revered as the one person who made the greatest contribution to Spanish American independence" and admired by both the political Left, for opposing slavery and distrust of the U.S., and the Right, which admires his authoritarianism.
+In 1828, his supporters called on him to assume dictatorial powers and "save the republic".
+The political turmoil continued and Bolívar stepped down in 1830, going into self-imposed exile and dying shortly thereafter.
+"He is revered as the one person who made the greatest contribution to Spanish American independence" and admired by both the political left for opposing slavery and distrust of the U.S. and the right, which admires his authoritarianism.

 Veterans of the wars of independence assumed the leadership of the newly created nation-states, each with a new constitution.
-Despite constitutions and ideological labels of Liberal and Conservative, personalist and opportunistic leaders dominated the early nineteenth century.
+Despite constitutions and ideological labels of liberals and conservatives, personalist and opportunistic leaders dominated the early nineteenth century.
 As with Mexico and Central America, the political turmoil and penury of the governments of the Bolivarian republics prevented foreign investors from risking their capital there.